Nice to meet you.

 When picking a CMS, look for these top mobile-related features:

 • Mobile responsiveness.
-Every page on your site should adjust to fit any size screen, whether it’s a desktop, tablet, or smartphone.
+Every page on your site should adjust to fit any size screen, whether a desktop, tablet, or smartphone.

 4. Minimize page load time